simulot/immich-go/readme.md

 ```

 This should display the version number of immich-go.
 # Running Immich-Go

 Immich-Go is a command-line tool.
 You need to run it from a terminal or command prompt.

-## Commands and Sub-Commands logic
+## Commands and Sub-Commands Logic

-The general syntax for running immich-go is:
+The general syntax for running Immich-Go is:

 ```bash
 immich-go command sub-command options path/to/files
 ```

-Commands must be combined with sub-commands and options to obtain the required action.
+Commands must be combined with sub-commands and options to perform the required action.
 * immich-go
   * [upload](#the-upload-command)
     * from-folder